sobhan014/node-full-stack-template/README.md

 # Development
 To run the app, first you need to run mongod.
 Please note that the path to the default config file might be different for you.
 ```
+yarn run-db
+or
 mongod --config /usr/local/etc/mongod.conf --fork
 ```
 Once the database is up and running, you can run the server by running
 ```
 yarn
+yarn dev:client
-yarn dev
+yarn dev:server
 ```
-Or if you don't want to run it in dev mode, you can run
+Or if you don't want to run the server in dev mode, you can run
 ```
-yarn start
+yarn start:server
 ```